arazosman/Code-Detective/README.md

 # Code-Detective
-A software plagiarism detection tool based on MOSS method of Stanford University.
+A software plagiarism detection tool based on MOSS (Measure of Software Similarity) method of Stanford University.
 It written in C++ and designed with QT Creator.